throttlemeister/fish/README.md

 \
 **bootstrap**        Bootstrap a new server using Ansible\
 File: functions/bootstrap.fish\
+Probably useless for anyone but myself.\
 \
 **deploy**           Deploy a new server using Ansible\
 File: functions/deploy.fish\
+Probably useless for anyone but myself.\
 \
 **dnf**              Alias for 'dnf' to 'sudo dnf' for RedHat based hosts\
 File: functions/dnf.fish\